 If someone clicked on you Google Shopping ad, looked at a product but didn’t buy, then later returned to the site through a branded search ad before purchasing, would you attribute 100% of that purchase to the branded keyword?
 Unfortunately, most stores use an attribution model that ignores earlier interactions.

 Attribution modelling in Google Ads and Analytics is a set of rules that determines how each transaction or conversion is credited.
-Within Analytics, the last-click model (most commonly used by novices to measure sales and goal completions) attributes 100% of the sale to the last action associated with how the user accessed the site such as organic, paid search, or other channel.
-The first click does the opposite which grants 100% to the first interaction.
-Realistically, ecommerce stores often see a journey with a variety of interactions before a user becomes a customer.
+Within Analytics, the last-click model is most commonly used by novices to measure sales and goal completions.
+It attributes 100% of the sale to the last action, such as organic search, with how the user accessed the website.
+The first click model does the opposite granting 100% to the first interaction.
+Realistically, ecommerce stores see a journey with a variety of interactions before a user becomes a customer.
 This is why you must consider what model is best.

 Linear: I recommend this model when you first set up your attribution modelling.
-It attributes the sale evenly across all touchpoints or interactions the customer has had throughout their buying cycle.
-This will help you understand how each platform in your multi-channel marketing strategy has benefited your revenue.
-For example, if the customer originally came to the site through a Facebook product ad, came back again through Google Shopping, then came back via a search ad and eventually came to the site organically, the linear attribution model will award 25% of the sale to each channel.
+It attributes the sale evenly across all touchpoints or interactions the customer has throughout their buying cycle.
+This will help you understand how each platform in your multi-channel marketing strategy influences revenue.
+For example, if the customer originally came to the site through a Facebook product ad, came back again through Google Shopping, came back again via a search ad, and eventually arrived at the site organically, there was four touchpoints.
+The linear attribution model will award 25% of the sale to each channel.

 First click: This model awards 100% of the conversion or sale to the first interaction or touch-point the customer had.
 It is useful to identify how your customers are finding you, but the model disregards later touch-points the visitor has with your business.
 You will not know what led to the sale when there is more than one click.

 Last click: The opposite of first click attribution—it attributes 100% of the sale to the last interaction had by the customer.
-It is badly favoured by many online retailers.
-Given businesses get customers on many marketing platforms, it’s vital to know the influence each platform has had on the sale.
+It is unknowingly favoured by online retailers because the last interaction is what got the customer over the line.
+No store these days has every sale come from a single channel.
 Last click doesn’t give you this information.

-Position-based: This is a mixture of all of the above but with the majority of the conversion (about 80%) split between the first and last click.
+Position-based: The model is a mixture of all of the above but with the majority of the conversion (about 80%) split between the first and last click.
 The remaining 20% is attributed to the middle of the funnel.
-This can work for many ecommerce retailers.
-Those with more expensive items may find the middle touch-points are not attributed enough as larger items are usually a longer consideration process for the customer.
+This can work for ecommerce retailers.
+Those with expensive items may find the model fails to give middle touch-points enough attribution since product price is correlated with a customer’s depth of research.

 Time decay: The most complex model of all of them.
-Time decay puts the most emphasis on the last click, however it attributes a percentage to other touch-points in the journey.
+Time decay puts the most emphasis on the last click, but it attributes a percentage to other touch-points in the journey.
 The touch-points furthest away from the sale get the least attribution, building up to the most attribution at the final touch-point.
-This model is worth considering if your customers take a longish time-to-purchase.
+This model is worth considering if your customers take a long time-to-purchase.

 Data-driven: An automated attribution method that uses real historical data.
 Google will look at many data points to build your own attribution model.
 You may not have this model available as it initially requires 600 conversions through a single conversion action over 30 days.
 Use it when you meet the requirements.
 You can learn more about data-driven attribution.